 The SPSC, UPBC and IPC engaged in an inclusive process to solicit feedback from students, faculty, staff, system and union leaders, legislators, employers, community members, alumni and friends.
 In early 2019, a web-based survey was conducted, and targeted interviews and listening sessions were held with members of the Board of Regents, CSCU system leadership, legislators, donors, and community members.
 The University also hosted open forums to engage the Central community in roundtable discussions about their vision and goals.

 Input from the forums, survey, and interviews with external stakeholders was analyzed to produce a comprehensive stakeholder analysis and environmental scan that would inform strategic themes.
 These themes were reviewed and recommended by the UPBC.
 Multidisciplinary workgroups were convened for each of the themes over the course of the spring semester 2019.
 The SPSC produced multiple revisions of the strategic plan which were presented to UPBC for review and comment, as well as to the campus community in fall 2019.
 The input received was incorporated into the plan and presented to the Faculty Senate for final review and approval.
 The final strategic plan was adopted in February 2020.

+5-year Checkup and Revision

+In July 2025, a small committee, the Strategic Planning Revision Committee (SPRC) was appointed by President Toro to review and, where needed, revise the Strategic Plan to more clearly focus on student success.
+The committee took this opportunity to evaluate each of the five goals, the supporting objectives as well as the strategies to achieve each objective.
+In addition, the metrics were also reimagined, ensuring that each metric clearly aligned with the goal and yielded meaningful information.
+The revisions were first shared with the Executive Committee followed by an open forum on October 20, 2025, where the campus community was invited to provide feedback for the SPRC to consider.
+The SPRC then sought input from the UPBC, which offered additional suggestions for consideration before the SPRC shared the plan with the Faculty Senate to act upon.
+The final step in the process was for the IPC to consider the plan for adoption.
+The revised plan was adopted in DATE NEEDED.

 Strategic Plan Implementation

 Changing Lives, Building Communities; Central to Connecticut is a dynamic planning strategy that enables the University to remain adaptable to changing trends and conditions, respond to economic pressures, and pursue emerging opportunities.
-The plan will be integrated with the University’s enrollment, resource, and facility planning.
-The strategic plan will be supported by a robust and bold action plan, comprised of key activities to be completed over a ten-year period.
-The Action Plan will consist of a three-year rolling planning horizon, in which key activities will be updated as they transition from development, to implementation, and finally, to maintenance.
-The University will measure its progress against the milestones and metrics, as outlined in the strategic plan, in order to set annual priorities and align resources accordingly.
-The President and division leadership will oversee implementation of the plan to achieve success or make modifications as unforeseen conditions arise or new opportunities emerge.
-In consultation with the UPBC and IPC, the divisions and schools/colleges, will develop strategic and resource allocation plans that align with the overall strategic plan.
+The strategic plan will continue to be integrated with the University’s enrollment, resource, and facility planning.
+The University will measure its progress against the milestones and metrics, as outlined in the strategic plan, to set annual priorities and align resources accordingly.
+The President and division leadership will continue to oversee implementation of the plan to achieve success or make modifications as unforeseen conditions arise or new opportunities emerge.
+In consultation with the Facilities Planning Committee, UPBC and IPC, the divisions and schools/colleges, will develop strategic and resource allocation plans that align with the overall strategic plan.

+2025 Strategic Plan Revision Committee

+Yvonne Kirby – Chair, Associate Vice President for Planning and Institutional Effectiveness

+Lisa Bigelow – President, SUOAF, Director, Institutional Advancement

+Tom Burkholder – Faculty, Chemistry and Biochemistry

+Chianne Henry – Human Resources Assistant, Human Resources

+Denise Hudgen – University Paralegal Specialist, University Counsel

+Beth Merenstein –Associate Vice President for Community Engagement and Experiential Learning; Executive Director of the Center for Community Engagement and Social Research; and Interim Director of Inclusion

+Ned Moore – Chair of Curriculum Committee, Faculty Director Center for Teaching and Innovation, and Faculty, Engineering

+Reinaldo Rojas – Faculty Senate Representative, Faculty, Social Work

+Mike Russo – Interim Vice President of Student Affairs and Equity and Interim Vice President of Wellbeing

 Strategic Planning Steering Committee Membership